TITLE 89: SOCIAL SERVICES

 1) worker's compensation for direct service staff;

-2) volunteer protection equivalent to employees' coverage, including coverage for volunteer drivers/escorts; and
+2) volunteer protection equivalent to employees' coverage, including coverage for volunteer drivers/escorts, if applicable; and

 3) motor vehicle liability, uninsured motorist and medical payments, if agency staff transport participants in agency vehicles, or proof of minimum motor vehicle liability, uninsured motorist and medical payments, if agency staff transport participants in the staffs' own vehicles.

 d) The policies or current letters documenting all provider agency insurance coverage and policies or current letters documenting staff coverage specified in subsection (b) or (c) shall be available to the Department upon request.